Explore nature's creative endeavors

 His lecture will include the origin of our magnificent Grand Canyon, the state’s copper wealth, the red rocks of Sedona and Monument Valley, the Mogollon Rim, and the Sonoran Desert community.

-Semken is a professor of geology and education.
+Semken is a professor of geology and education at Arizona State University.
 He earned his bachelor's degree and doctorate degree at Massachusetts Institute of Technology, and his master's degree at the University of California, Los Angeles.
 He is a Fellow of the Geological Society of America, a recent speaker at Earthscope and past president and former speaker of the National Association of Geoscience Teachers.

 Tickets to all Monday Morning Lectures are $5 at the door of the Renaissance Theater.

 For more information see: